Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Nearest Neighbor Search in -Metric Spaces

+We show in Proposition \ref{prop:inf-vp-pruning} in Appendix \ref{sec_vp_trees_infty_metric_spaces} that if we are searching in an $\infty$-metric space we can prune branches of VP trees using these two conditions.
+For queries $x_o'$ such that $d(v, x_o') < \mu$ [cf. \eqref{eqn_vp_infty_CI_condition}] we can restrict the search for a nearest neighbor to the inside set $X'$.
+For queries $x_o''$ such that $\mu \leq d(v, x_o'')$ [cf. \eqref{eqn_vp_infty_CO_condition}] we can restrict the search for a nearest neighbor to the outside set $X''$.

+Remarkably, the conditions in \eqref{eqn_infty_vp_prune} are mutually exclusive.
+Every query must satisfy one and exactly one of these two conditions.
+This fact implies that in each vantage point comparison we discard one branch of the VP tree and that the cost of finding a nearest neighbor is upper bound by the depth of the depth of the VP tree.
+We summarize this claim in the following theorem

-\begin{theorem} Consider a dataset $X$ with $m$ elements and a dissimilarity function $d$ satisfying the strong triangle inequality \eqref{eqn_strong_triangle_inequality}.
-There is a search algorithm such that the number of comparisons $c(x_o)$ required to find the nearest neighbor $\hhatx_o \in X$ of any query $x_o$ is bounded as
+\begin{theorem} Consider a dataset $X$, a query $x_o$, a dissimilarity function $d$ satisfying the strong triangle inequality \eqref{eqn_strong_triangle_inequality} and a vantage point tree $T(X)$ constructed by the recursive partition of $X$ into vantage points and their corresponding inside and outside sets [cf. \eqref{eqn_vp_children_main}].
+The number of comparisons $c(x_o)$ needed to find a nearest neighbor of $x_o$ in the set $X$ is bounded by the depth $h(T(X))$ of the VP tree $T(X)$,

 \end{theorem}